Champaign–Urbana

 The Champaign–Urbana metropolitan area, also known as Champaign–Urbana and Urbana–Champaign as well as Chambana (colloquially), is a metropolitan area in east-central Illinois.
-As defined by the Office of Management and Budget (OMB), the metropolitan area has a population of 235,608 as of the 2023 U.S. Census Bureau estimate, which ranks it as the 201st largest metropolitan statistical area in the U.S. The area is anchored by the principal cities of Champaign and Urbana, and is home to the University of Illinois Urbana-Champaign, the flagship campus of the University of Illinois system.
+As defined by the Office of Management and Budget (OMB), the metropolitan area has a population of 239,979 as of the 2025 U.S. Census Bureau estimate, which ranks it as the 201st largest metropolitan statistical area in the U.S. The area is anchored by the principal cities of Champaign and Urbana, and is home to the University of Illinois Urbana-Champaign, the flagship campus of the University of Illinois system.

 As of July 2023, the OMB defines the metropolitan area (officially designated the Champaign–Urbana, IL MSA) to consist of Champaign County, Piatt County, and Ford County.
 From 2018 to 2023, Ford County was not considered a part of the metropolitan area.
+The MSA is part of the larger Champaign–Urbana–Danville Combined Statistical Area, which also includes the Danville micropolitan area, and has a population of 311,238 as of the 2025 estimate.

-The MSA is part of the larger Champaign–Urbana–Danville Combined Statistical Area, which also includes the Danville micropolitan area, and has a population of 307,260 as of the 2023 estimate.
+The Champaign County Regional Planning Commission (CCRPC) is an intergovernmental agency that provides regional services related to transportation planning, workforce development, early childhood education as part of Head Start, and weatherization training.
+The transportation planning program is known as the Champaign Urbana Urbanized Area Transportation Study (CUUATS) and serves as the designated metropolitan planning organization (MPO) for Champaign–Urbana.
+The CUUATS metropolitan planning area (MPA) includes Champaign, Urbana, Savoy, Mahomet, Tolono, and Bondville.

 Journalists frequently treat the metropolitan area as just one city.
-For example, in 1998, Newsweek included the Champaign–Urbana Metropolitan Area in its list of the top ten tech cities outside of Silicon Valley.
+For example, in 1998, Newsweek included the Champaign–Urbana metropolitan area in its list of the top ten tech cities outside of Silicon Valley.
 Champaign–Urbana also ranked as tenth out of the top twenty-five green cities in the United States, in a 2007 survey made by Country Home magazine.